-Please join us in congratulating Dr. Pieter Johnson, who was awarded CU's most distinguished award a faculty member can recieve!
+Please join us in congratulating Dr. Pieter Johnson, who was awarded CU's most distinguished award a faculty member can receive!

 What We Do